go-jira/jira/README.md

 discovered **go-jira** will load a **config.yml** if found.
 The configuration properties found in a file closests to your current working directory will have precedence.
 Properties overriden with command line options will have final precedence.

-The complicated configuration heirarchy is used because **go-jira** attempts to be context aware.
+The complicated configuration hierarchy is used because **go-jira** attempts to be context aware.
 For example, if you are working on a "foo" project and you `cd` into your project workspace, wouldn't it be nice if `jira ls` automatically knew to list only issues related to the "foo" project?
 Likewise when you
 `cd` to the "bar" project then `jira ls` should only list issues related to "bar" project.
 You can do this with by creating a configuration under your project workspace at **./.jira.d/config.yml** that looks like: